 If you would like to donate to the North Aston projects, then please send a cheque made payable to "St Mary's North Aston" to St Mary's For Everyone, c/o The Rectory, Fir Lane, Steeple Aston OX25 4SF.

-So please be aware that some in our villages may be unwell, and some will choose to self-isolate; everyone is very precious to God and to all of us.
-Why not ring a neighbour and chat on the phone?
+However: please be aware that some in our villages may be unwell, and some will choose to self-isolate; everyone is very precious to God and to all of us.
+It's still good to ring a neighbour and chat on the phone.
 Check that people you know are OK.
 See if there's anything you can do - being very careful not to impose on anyone, and being very sensitive about washing hands and using every possible precaution.

 If at any time you are lonely or under the weather or grieving or struggling, let the rector or the churchwardens know, so we can make sure you are prayed for.
 We are not alone.
 Each one of us is precious, loved by God and cared for by our whole Christian community.

 Steeple and Tackley have their own websites with details of all sorts of community activities.
 North has an excellent and informative Wikipedia page.
 Click the relevant box for details.